chrisvasqm/apply-digital-automation-exercise/README.md

 ### Mochawesome

-After running the `headless` command, you should have the `mochawesome` report generated locally on your machie inside the `/cypress/reports/html` directory.
+After running the `headless` command, you should have the `mochawesome` report generated locally on your machine inside the `/cypress/reports/html` directory.

 ### Lighthouse